Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   spack compiler find
   ```

   This will find preinstalled compilers which is important.
-Without any compiler Spack is most likey useless as most packages need to be compiled.
+Without any compiler Spack is most likely useless as most packages need to be compiled.

   The command